ianheggie-oaf/city_of_whittlesea_aura_planning_register/README.md

 chruby 3.3.5
 ```

-Then install gems using bundler
+Then install gems using bundler.
+Currently morph.io has bundler v1.15.2 installed,
+so you need to force the installation and use of earlier version.
+Ignore the warnings to upgrade bundler till morph.io ruby runners are updated.

 `
+gem install bundler -v 1.15.2
-bundle install
+bundle _1.15.2_ install
 `

 ## Running scraper